stadlar/IST-FUT-FMTH/docs/ÍST TS 316_2025 IOBWS 3.0 Technical Guidelines.md

 # Introduction {.unnumbered}

 <!-- IntroductionStart -->
-This Workshop Agreement (WA) presents aspects of the framework for maintaining and implementing API service in version 3.0 of the Icelandic Online Banking Services (IOBWS).
+This Technical Specifications (TS) presents aspects of the framework for maintaining and implementing API service in version 3.x of the Icelandic Online Banking Services (IOBWS).

 Previous versions of IOBWS, released in 2007 and 2013 respectively, used the most recent OASIS SOAP standards at the time, to define common web service interfaces for the Icelandic commercial and savings banks.
 This enabled software vendors, enterprises and service providers to integrate their accounting, payment, and information systems with the bank's services, to act on behalf of the customers and with full access to their data.
 Further examples of usage are discussed in the section on [Use Cases](#main-use-cases).